chrisryan91/CheesyStore_PP5/README.md

 A customer of Cheesy Store would be someone who is most likely an adult who is interested in cheese or cheese culture.
 The blog can potentially attract potential customers who may be interested in it's content.
 From there products can be marketed and the customer can be redirected to the store.

-## Web Marketing and Search Engine Optimisization
+## Web Marketing and Search Engine Optimization

 ### Key Words

-I chose a mixture of shorttail and longtail keywords.
+I chose a mixture of short-tail and long-tail keywords.
 I struggled to only pick ten.
 There are many permutations regarding keywords so I chose a mixture of all sustainable, organic, gourmet and artisan.

 I used Google search to check Search results for other online cheese shops keywords.
-I also utilised WorkTracker and other word tracking services.
+I also utilized WorkTracker and other word tracking services.
 Some screenshots are below.
 I learned that Sheridan's have the Irish cheese market cornered and run a monopoly for Irish cheese.

 | Cheese                     | Cheesemonger                      | Cheese Shop                      |